 The True Cost also contains shocking statistics of the high numbers of cotton farmer suicides in India – partly from being forced into debt from buying GM cotton seeds.

 There’s no doubt that navigating the – increasingly plastic-filled – waters of fast fashion to buy sustainably and ethically is tricky.
-But this Black Friday, as the world wakes up to the climate emergency, smarter choices are ripe for the making.
+But as the world wakes up to the climate emergency, smarter choices are ripe for the making.

 Buying far less, spending a bit more on better quality garments, and supporting ethical brands are just a few ways to become a sustainability trendsetter.

-Fast fashion will be a tough habit for our society to kick – not least because of low prices on days like Black Friday.
+Fast fashion will be a tough habit for our society to kick – not least because of low prices in seasonal sales.
 But smart buying can not only save money in the long run – it can also help save the planet.